akmitrich/rsunimrcp_tts/README.md

 # rsunimrcp_tts
-Rust port of demo UniMRCP synth plugin
+Rust port of demo UniMRCP synth plugin.
+I have plugins for 4 TTS vendors in production.
+If you are interested please contact me.

 ## Build
 Make sure to satisfy [all the pre-requisits](https://github.com/akmitrich/rsunimrcp-sys#build) for `rsunimrcp-sys` crate.